bookieio/Bookie/docs/api.rst

     of the data it needs for loading knowledge of existing bookmarks into a new browser installation.

+`/bmarks/add`:
+    A POST call to add a new bookmark to the system.
+This is validated by passing the `api_key` parameter to the server in the POST.

+`/bmarks/remove/$url`
+    Remove the bookmark and content for this url.
+This might change and require a `hash_id` instead of a url in the future.

+`/tags/complete`?tag=$str&current=test%20tags
+    Provides a list of possible completion strings for the given partial `tag` string.
+For instance, if `tag` where 'py' then it might return "python", "pylint". `current` is an optional space separated list of current tags to provide context.
+In this way, the completion will only provide tags that also occur on bookmarks with the list of current tags as well.

 Paging through results
 ~~~~~~~~~~~~~~~~~~~~~~~